 By: Edward Hale, Fort Myers Board Certified Real Estate Attorney

 Many sellers are turning to lease/options to sell their property.
-Usually there is ample demand among tenants/buyers for lease options, so lease options open sellers up to a new market of potential buyers.
+Usually, there is ample demand among tenants/buyers for lease options, so lease options open sellers up to a new market of potential buyers.
+Also there are few questions to ask about lease option in Florida.

 1. Usually the documents executed between the landlord/seller and tenant/buyer are: